 Dangers & Annoyances

-- Overall, Réunion is relatively safe compared with most Western countries, but occasional robberies do occur.
+- Overall, Réunion is relatively safe, but occasional robberies do occur.

 - Don’t leave anything of value in a rental car or on the beach and ensure that your room or bungalow is securely locked.